NYX (2003 series): No Way Home

 This series starts with Kiden, Tatiana, Bobby, and Lil' Bro living with Mrs. Cameron.
 Kiden is still looking for her parents.
-They come home one day to find Mrs. Cameron's apartment empty, ransacked, and covered in blood.
+They come home one day to find Cameron's apartment empty, ransacked, and covered in blood.
 They escape before the police arrive, but Kiden returns and finds clues to local gang banger D'Sean.
 While investigating his apartment, a scuffle breaks out.
 Tatiana bites D'Sean and shapeshifts into his likeness, then gets shot by D'Sean.
 Bobby knocks him out, but his gang comes in and starts a shoot-out.
 Kiden freezes time while holding Bobby, Lil' Bro, and Tatiana, who are able, then, to join her in the time-freeze.
 They take Tatiana to a hospital.
 The doctors realize she is a mutant when a blood transfusion makes her change shape into the donor, then call S.H.I.E.L.D.
 Kiden and Bobby find the gang leader.
 Bobby is forced to use his power to subdue him, but then loses most of his memories.
 Kiden, Bobby, and Lil' Bro then return to the hospital to rescue Tatiana.
 She hasn't fully recovered from her injuries, so they turn to Cecilia Reyes for help, but run away after they grow suspicious of her.
 Kiden then decides to track down Mrs. Palmer on her own after confronting a mysterious lady who is immune to Kiden's time-freezing powers.
 It turns out that Mrs. Palmer was used as bait to trap the team and exploit their mutant powers, assisted by the ghost of Kiden's dead father.
 As her father died, he saw into the future and realized that there is only one possible future in which Kiden survives, so he comes back to Earth as a ghost.
 He makes a deal with a mysterious organization to ensure her survival, but their plan is that only Kiden will survive.
 Tatiana is able to sneak out by drinking the blood of a mysterious "Sniper Chick" and posing as her.
 Lil' Bro kills her using one of his apparitions.
 It turns out the mysterious woman is also the daughter of the leader of the secret facility.
 Mr. Nixon's ghost apologizes for Kiden killing his daughter, and the man seems indifferent to his own daughter's death since he was able to see Lil' Bro's apparitions cause physical harm.
 He promises not to hurt Kiden, but will continue to monitor the team.
 The team escapes the facility and drops Mrs. Palmer at a hospital.
 They then vow to stay together and to "keep surviving".